5 Chinese Stocks to Buy for the Second Half 2020 Rebound

 Yes, retail sales in China were whacked in the first two months of the year, dropping 20% year-over-year.
 But, online retail sales were down only 3% in January and February.
 That’s not that big of a drop, and it implies that the coronavirus headwind for Alibaba wasn’t all that big.

 Perhaps more importantly, the coronavirus headwind now appears to be largely behind the country.
-Retail sales trend should bounce back.
-Online retail sales growth will return to its 15%-plus mark.
+Consumer discretionary spending will rebound.
+Online retail sales growth in China will return to its 15%-plus mark.
 Alibaba’s e-commerce business will get back on track.

 On the cloud side of things, the coronavirus pandemic has actually boosted enterprise cloud demand in China, as companies have rushed to migrate their services online.
-Alibaba is the unparalleled leader in this market.
+Alibaba is the unparalleled leader in China enterprise cloud.
 Therefore, it seems like Alibaba’s cloud business both weathered the coronavirus storm, and is well-positioned to accelerate demand over the next few quarters.

 Overall, Alibaba is positioned to get back to growing at a robust pace over the next few months.
 As the company does, BABA stock — which trades at a relatively cheap 24-times forward earnings multiple — will rebound.